jhumelsine/jhumelsine.github.io/_posts/2024-07-22-yuri-evaluator.md

     }
 ```

-The point is that even if the implementation is not 100% correct with respect to the rules of arithmetic evaluation, it doesn't matter.
-All of the tests still work.
-It will evaluate the expected result.
+Even if the implementation is not 100% correct with respect to the rules of arithmetic evaluation, it doesn't matter.
+The tests still pass. `evaluate(...)` is returning expected values.

 However, my arithmetic evaluator code hasn't completed the assignment.
 It doesn't evaluate subtraction or division, and that's when I think that left-to-right evaluation will become important.
-That's because addition/multiplication are in different order of evaluation hierarchies, which the current implementation supports, whereas addition/subtraction are on the same evaluation classification, and left-to-right evaluation resolves any evaluation ambiguities.
+Addition/multiplication are in different order of evaluation hierarchies, which the current implementation supports, whereas addition/subtraction are on the same evaluation classification, and left-to-right evaluation resolves any evaluation ambiguities.

 If I were to continue with the assignment, I would do the following:
 * Create tests for basic subtraction and division functionality.
-* Implement subtraction and division code that mirros the addition and multiplication code.
+* Implement subtraction and division code that mirrors the addition and multiplication implementations.
 * Create more sophisticated tests that contain different arithmetic operations.
 * They will fail, since order of operations won't be correct.
 * Rather than looking for the operator tokens using `indexOf("+")`, etc., look for them using `lastIndexOf("+")`, etc. This will find the index of the last one rather than the first one.
-This should implement left-to-right evaluation.
+This should implement left-to-right evaluation, but I don't need to over analyze it.
+The tests would confirm when the implementation is correct.
-* But that still won't be enough.
-Rather than looking from just the `lastIndexOf("+")`, the implementation will need to look for the last index of either `+` or `-`, and perform the appropriate operation between the two recursion calls.
+* `lastIndexOf(...)` still won't be sufficient.
+Rather than looking for just the `lastIndexOf("+")`, the implementation will need to look for the last index of either `+` or `-`, and perform the appropriate operation between the two recursion calls.
 The same applies for multiplication/division.
+A regular expression approach may work better.
-* And while the code is being pulled apart and rebuilt to handle subtraction and division, the previous tests still be confirming that we're not breaking any previous functionality in the process.
+* And while the code is being pulled apart and rebuilt to handle subtraction and division, the previous tests are still confirming that we're not breaking any previous functionality in the process.

 # Third Epilog
 As I was writing this blog and recreating the code, I became more interested in how to implement the parentheses behavior.
 It’s different than the other behaviors.
 It’s not a binary arithmetic operation or a variable look up.
 It’s about grouping and order of precedence.
 I decided to tackle it.